18F/Navy/README.md

 * ![Screenshot 1](/Images/Detailer_screen_6.png)

 ##Commanding Officers
-Commanding Officers represent users that were primarily interested in understanding how well a Junior Officer fits into a given job, and being able to see a global view of all open positions and other information important to Commanding Officers (a command dashboard).
+Commanding Officers represent users that were interested in *understanding how well a Junior Officer fits into a given job*, and being able to see a *global view of all open positions and other information important to Commanding Officers (a command dashboard)*.

 ###User story
 As a commanding officer, I want to know ___________ about junior officers, so that I can understand whether a junior officer is a good fit for my command.